flowdock/api-docs/docs/production-integrations.md

 # Creating a production-grade integration

-*This guide dives into the details of building an integration for all Flowdock users.
+*This guide dives into the details of building an integration for all CA Flowdock users.
 If you're interested in just posting messages to a flow or building an internal-only integration, read our [getting started integration guide](integration-getting-started).*

 ### Introduction

-This guide will step you through the process of integrating your web app with Flowdock.
-Once integrated and published, Flowdock users can add your integration straight from Flowdock to let your app send notifications to their flows.
-[Integrations](/integrations) that are meant for all Flowdock users should be built in a similar manner.
+This guide will step you through the process of integrating your web app with CA Flowdock.
+Once integrated and published, CA Flowdock users can add your integration straight from CA Flowdock to let your app send notifications to their flows.
+[Integrations](/integrations) that are meant for all CA Flowdock users should be built in a similar manner.

 We have created [an example application](https://github.com/flowdock/flowdock-example-integration) using Ruby on Rails.
 This guide will point you to relevant parts of the code.